epinio/docs/docs/references/customization/staging-scripts.md

 ## Search

 Epinio determines the set of staging scripts to use by glob-matching the chosen builder image (name __and__ tag) against the `builder` key of all found specifications and selecting the first matching.

+To ensure a deterministic search order the specifications are sorted lexicographically by name.

 The exception to the above are specifications with `builder == "*"` or `builder == ""`.
 These specifications match everything and the last found is used as the fallback if and only if no other specification matched.

 If no specification matched, and no fallback was found, staging fails.